SeisComP/seiscomp/doc/base/glossary.rst

       for the path from hypocenter of the earthquake to the reflection point at the surface.

    pick
-      a) Automatic or manual determined phase onset
+      #.
+Automatic or manual determined phase onset
-      b) QuakeML object
+      #.
+QuakeML object

    polarity
-      In seismology the direction of first motion on a seismogram, either up (compression) or down (dilatation or relaxation).
+      In seismology the direction of first motion on a seismogram, either up (positive, compression) or down (negative, dilatation or relaxation).

    polarization
       The shape and orientation in space of the ground-motion particle trajectory.
 It differs